Helping Educators Prioritize Personal Well-being in Their Planning to Create More Calm and Impact this School Year.

 Write your bigger “me time” item in too.
 Maybe you block off 90 minutes every Tuesday night (that's one of my "me time" spots in my planner this fall).
 Maybe it's one hour of quiet time after the school day ends on Monday.
 Maybe it's 30 minutes a few times a week.
 Wherever you found (or made) room from Step 1, write your “me time” down.

 Step 3: Pick your power.
-Try to figure out what type of self-care you want to add to your “me time” and write the specifics down!
+Try to figure out what type of well-being you want to add to your “me time” and write the specifics down!

 So you’ve added yourself to your planner.
 Awesome!
 Now you’re thinking what in the heck can I do that’s quick, easy, and maybe even free (we all know teachers aren’t floating in lots of cash or time) in those moments I blocked off??